RyanWangZf/construction-site-segmentation/README.md

 # construction-site-segmentation

-An open dataset for semantic segmentation on construction site, released by the paper: "Deep Semantic Segmentation for Visual Understanding on Construction Sites".
+An open dataset for semantic segmentation on construction sites, released by the paper: *Deep Semantic Segmentation for Visual Understanding on Construction Sites*.

+All images were collected from online.
+For research purpose only.
+No commercial use.

 The raw data and the labels could be found below: